 P7034 is for farmers willing and able to back a variety offering benefits more commonly associated with maize grown in warmer conditions.
 P7034 is a dent type variety, producing starch that’s easier for rumen bacteria to degrade, making energy more available to livestock.
 Previously, dent varieties haven’t been bred for the cold climate of the UK.
 To overcome this, P7034 has been bred specifically for cool, maritime conditions and continues to do well across the PACTS® trial sites in all but the very coldest areas of the UK and Ireland.

-If you are interested in trying a Pioneer hybrid for the firsr time, please apply through the ‘Test the Best’ scheme, contact email@example.com.
+If you are interested in trying a Pioneer hybrid for the first time, please apply through the ‘Test the Best’ scheme, contact firstname.lastname@example.org.